Update (or Modernize) Existing UCC Sites

 The modernization process performs these steps:

-- Analyzes Site - Checks current configuration and determines if modernization is needed
+- Analyzes Site — Checks current configuration and determines what changes are needed

-- Creates Home.aspx - Creates a new modern home page (or updates existing)
+- Creates Home.aspx — Creates a fresh modern home page (skipped with

-- Adds UCC Dashboard - Adds the UCC Dashboard web part in full-width layout (former classic subsites are limited to a SharePoint one column width)
+-SchemaOnlyor-UpdateAppOnly) - Adds UCC Dashboard — Adds the UCC Dashboard web part in full-width layout; classic subsites are limited to a single-column width (skipped with

-- Sets Homepage - Configures Home.aspx as the site's welcome page
+-SchemaOnlyor-UpdateAppOnly) - Sets Homepage — Configures Home.aspx as the site's welcome page (skipped with

-- Cleans Up Legacy Pages - Removes old portal.aspx and related pages
+-SchemaOnlyor-UpdateAppOnly) - Cleans Up Legacy Pages — Removes old portal.aspx and related pages (skipped with

-- Cleans Up Style Library - Removes legacy scripts (unless
+-SchemaOnlyor-UpdateAppOnly) - Cleans Up Style Library — Removes legacy scripts unless

--PreserveLegacyScriptsis specified) - Updates Navigation - Hides left navigation for clean display (only gets disabled when full site collection gets modernized, not if a single subsite is modernized for test)
+-PreserveLegacyScriptsis used (skipped with-SchemaOnlyor-UpdateAppOnly) - Updates Navigation — Hides left navigation for a clean full-width display (applies only when the full site collection is modernized)

 - Sets Site Logo — Applies the AnywhereNow logo

-- Applies Schema Updates - Adds any new columns required by recent versions
+-SchemaOnly) - Applies Schema Updates — Adds any new list columns and content types required by the current version

-- Disables Comments - Disables page comments for cleaner UI (only gets disabled when full site collection gets modernized, not if a single subsite is modernized for test)
+- Disables Comments — Disables page comments for a cleaner UI (applies only when the full site collection is modernized)

 Expected Output